The Boeing Company (NYSE: BA) Securities Fraud Class Action

 Current Status of Case:

-On March 5, 2025, the Court granted Lead Plaintiffs’ Motion for Class Certification.
-On March 21, 2025, Defendants filed a petition for permission to appeal the Court’s order, and on May 2, 2025, the Court of Appeals granted Defendants’ petition for appellate review.
-The parties agreed to a partial stay to allow some discovery to be completed while awaiting the resolution of Defendants’ appeal.
+On March 7, 2025, the Court granted Lead Plaintiffs’ Motion for Class Certification.
+On May 2, 2025, Defendants appealed the District Court’s order granting the Motion for Class Certification, and the parties agreed to a partial stay to while awaiting the resolution of Defendants’ appeal.
 This action is ongoing.